appcelerator-developer-relations/BookService/README.md

 Studio creates a new project.

-## Configuring the Arrow Application
+## Configure the Arrow Application

 Before running BookService, you need to setup the MongoHQ backend: